 Regular Monitoring of the Labor Suspense Account

-- The close monitoring of the payroll costing allocations and labor suspense/labor default accounts (PJ028458-Temp Charging Instructions or PG99999 Transaction Suspense) will assist in timely salary reallocations as well as preventing cost transfers.
+- The close monitoring of the payroll costing allocations and labor suspense/labor default accounts (PJ028458-Temp Charging Instructions or PG99999 Transaction Suspense) will assist in ensuring timely salary reallocations as well as preventing Cost Transfers.

 - The labor suspense account should not be used as 1) a mechanism to “park” costs for sponsored awards that have not been received/executed by Yale, or 2) an alternative to an At-Risk account.
 An At-Risk account should be requested when appropriate for any work performed in advance of receiving the official award document from the sponsor; otherwise the work on the anticipated award should not begin.
 Please refer to Guide 1304 GD.01 At-Risk Accounts for assistance.

-- Clearing invoices which are in progress and posted to a suspense account throughout the month assists in a more efficient month-end closing.
+- Clearing invoices that are in progress and posted to a suspense account throughout the month assists in a more efficient month-end closing.